Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: A priori estimates, compactness and relaxation in the Cauchy-Lipschitz framework

 \item[$(iv)$] There exists a map $L(\cdot) \in L^1([0,T],\R_+)$ such that for $\Lcal^1$-almost every $t \in [0,T]$, any $\mu,\nu \in \Pcal_p(\R^d)$ and each $v \in V(t,\mu)$, there exists an element $w \in V(t,\nu)$ for which

 \end{enumerate} \end{taggedhyp}

 \begin{rmk}[Comparison with the main assumptions of \cite{ContInc}] The study of curves of compactly supported measures generated by locally Lipschitz set-valued maps initiated in \cite{ContInc} is completely included in our subsequent developments, up to some minor technical adjustments.
-Likewise, we could have opted in the present manuscript for assumptions in which the Lipschitz constants of the dynamics are allowed to vary from one compact sets of $\Pcal_p(\R^d)$ to the other. \end{rmk}
+Likewise, we could have opted in the present manuscript for assumptions in which the Lipschitz constants of the dynamics are localised on compact subsets of $\Pcal_p(\R^d)$. \end{rmk}